 I. General Information Regarding Student Organization Discipline

-- Jurisdiction: This Student Organization Discipline Procedure generally governs complaints that allege student organization violations of University policies or organizational policies, including but not limited to rules promulgated by the respective student governance organization.
+- Jurisdiction: This Student Organization Discipline Procedure generally governs reports that allege student organization violations of University policies or organizational policies including, but not limited to, rules promulgated by the respective student governance organization.

 - As stated in the University of Iowa Operations Manual, “formal complaints about sexual misconduct by University students, faculty, or staff should be made to the Office of the Sexual Misconduct Response Coordinator (335-6200).
 An academic or administrative officer, as defined in the University's Sexual Harassment policy (see II-4.1b(3)) must report any known sexual misconduct report to the Office of the Sexual Misconduct Response Coordinator.
 No employee is authorized to investigate or resolve student complaints without the involvement of the Office of the Sexual Misconduct Response Coordinator.”